 The very nature of change thrusts us into circumstances that lead us to feel out of control, beyond our comfort zones, and potentially at risk in one way or another.
 And when your future is uncertain and all the things that used to work are no longer effective (or relevant), your self-protective mechanisms get triggered.

 Left unchecked, your instinct for self-preservation can lead you to engage in behavior that is not particularly productive or constructive.
 It would have you reacting out of fear, putting your own needs above those of others, mired in doubt and negativity and fixated on obstacles and limitations.
 From that mindset, you’ll (often unconsciously) act in ways that exacerbate the problems you are already facing.

-But there is a wiser, stronger part of you that you can access during times that test you – one that will allow you to rise above the fray and meet change and uncertainty head on with courage and grace.
+But, as I teach in The Pinocchio Principle Unleashed: The Real Leader’s Guide to Accessing the Freedom & Flow of Your Authentic Genius program, there is a wiser, stronger part of you that you can access during times that test you – one that will allow you to rise above the fray and meet change and uncertainty head on with courage and grace.

 This wiser part of yourself (which I call your Genius) meets fear with resilience and puts service and self-realization over self-interest.
 It replaces doubt and negativity with optimism and possibility.
 And it sees beyond limitations to recognize possibilities.
 It utilizes challenge as opportunity to become stronger, to rise up and discover that you have within you all that you need to prevail.

 This part of you is the essence of Real Leadership – which brings out the very best in everyone and everything and channels it into something that serves a greater good.
 Real leadership is what is required in times of great change, challenge and uncertainty.
 And it is something that can be exercised by anyone, at any level of an organization at any time.